 New version control repositories can be created using the CAE My Account Tools found here: https://my.cae.wisc.edu/tools/account/repos/.
 Further details on the settings can be found below.

 If you have data from an existing filesystem based repository that you would like imported please contact firstname.lastname@example.org for assistance.

-It should be noted that, like vhosts, dbs, etc., repository creation is by default limited to faculty and staff.
-However, also like vhosts, once a repository is created the owner can give ownership of the repo to anyone, including students.
-Using repositories is by default available to almost all accounts.
+It should be noted that, like other CAE-offered tools such as vhosts, dbs, etc., repository creation is by default limited to faculty and staff.
+However, once a repository is created the owner can give ownership of the repo to anyone, including students.
+Using repositories is by default available to almost all CAE accounts.
 See below for more details.

 To control access each repository has associated with it the following: